jwmtechwriting/grc/grc.md

 ### Refurbished / Non-OEM Parts \(U\)

-This attribute represents a list of components of an item which are non-stock.
-It **MUST** be a consecutive list of items as defined in (#repaircodes)
+This attribute represents a list of an item's components that are non-stock.
+It **MUST** be a consecutive list of items as defined in (#repaircodes).

 ## Service History Field

 This field is **OPTIONAL** and may be skipped.

 The service history field represents a list of repair events.
-A "repair event" defined as service of a single item or directly related group of items in a sub-assembly.
+A "repair event" is defined as service of a single item or directly related group of items in a sub-assembly.

 The format for a repair event is as follows:

 `(Datestamp)(Repair type)(Item repaired)(Free-text),`

-- The history list **MUST** be in chronological order, oldest events first.
+- The history list **MUST** be in chronological order, with oldest events first.
 - Each event **MUST** be comma-separated.
 - If a service history entry is invalidated or duplicated by a later event, such as the same component being replaced twice, the earlier entry **MUST** be removed.
 - Code creators **MUST NOT** add new service history items that they did not either personally perform or have performed on their behalf, unless a specific record of the repair or modification is available, such as an invoice.